 Diastasis Recti is a very common but underdiagnosed condition.
 This is mostly because there has traditionally not been a great treatment plan for the condition.
 That is no longer the case.
 Functional Core Rehabilitation (the specialty of The Tummy Team) can effectively treat and close a diastasis and help eliminate the common pain and instability symptoms associated.

 How do I know if I have a diastasis?

 Sometimes you can effectively check yourself for a diastasis and sometimes it takes more experienced palpation skills.
 The Tummy Team has several self-check videos and other resources to help you assess your tummy for separation along the midline of your abdominals.
 However, if you have low back pain, mid back pain, pelvic instability, sacroiliac joint instability, pubic bone pain, collapsed posture, digestive issues, pelvic floor issues, a protruding tummy and/or an odd looking belly button, you likely are suffering from functional core weakness and possibly diastasis recti.
-Sometimes diastasis is obvious and other times it is not but the functional core weakness is not something to simply live with.
+Sometimes a diastasis is obvious and other times it is not.
+However, the functional core weakness is not something to simply live with.
 (Not sure if your symptoms require you to need rehab?
 Take this assessment.)